arianecrestani/Flag-quiz/README.md

 Users should be able to:

 - Playing a quiz with the thema Countries.
-- There are 5 countries options whichy one answer is correct.
+- There are 5 countries options which one answer is correct.
 - Target the Flag with match of the correct answer, correct country.
 - it is able to see the points.
 - the points are getting for correct answer and as faster as you can!